 Disclosure: Roles and responsibilities of the non-executive Chair, CEO and other directors with commitments.
 Describe the roles of the Committees

 The Board retains ultimate accountability for good governance and is responsible for monitoring the activities of the executive team.
 No one individual director has unfettered powers of decision.

-Tony Richardson, the Non-Executive Chairman has the responsibility for ensuring that the Board discharges its responsibilities and is also responsible for facilitating full and constructive contributions from each member of the Board in determination of the Group’s strategy and overall commercial objectives.
+Ross Andrews, the Non-Executive Chairman has the responsibility for ensuring that the Board discharges its responsibilities and is also responsible for facilitating full and constructive contributions from each member of the Board in determination of the Group’s strategy and overall commercial objectives.
 Gerard Brandon engages with shareholders and other stakeholder groups to ensure a strong relationship between them and the Company.

 Camillus Glover, CFO and COO, works closely with the Non-Executive Chairman.
 Camillus is accountable to the Board for the financial performance of the business.